moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Publisher Interactions

-Publishing through the relay starts with publisher sending "ANNOUNCE" control message with a `Track Namespace` ({{model-track}}).
+Publishing through the relay starts with publisher sending ANNOUNCE control message with a `Track Namespace` ({{model-track}}).

 Relays MUST ensure that publishers are authorized by: